Quotations from Tao De Ching – The Book of the Way and Its Virtue

 The Great Learning (大学), compiled since the Warring States era 2,500 years ago, is a collection of thoughts and words of Confucius.

-The words one speaks going forth contrary to his claimed ethics will come back to catch up with him sooner or later; the wealth that is obtained by improper ways will take its departure by the same manner.
+The words one speaks going forth contrary to his claimed ethics will come back to catch up with him sooner or later; The wealth that is obtained in improper ways will take its departure in the same manner.

-When you say or do something kind to other person or nation, though the good fortune may yet to appear, the impending disasters have already been pushed away; when you say or do something nasty to other person or nation, though the disasters may yet to occur, the coming good fortune has already faded away.
+When you say or do something kind to other people or nations, though the good fortune may yet to appear, the impending disasters have already been pushed away; when you say or do something nasty to other people or nations, though the disasters may yet to occur, the coming good fortune has already faded away.

 What you give you get, ten times over.

 Therefore, for an individual, mind your mouth; for a state, mind your media.
 Or ill fate will befall thee, be thou a person or a nation.

 A Quotation from On Modest – The Book of Ritual (礼记·中庸), a Confucian Classics

 When a nation is going to thrive, you will observe auspicious signs;

 When a country is in decline, you can witness wicked omens.